-The last couple of years I have been working mainly with business – leaders and organizations.
+In the last couple of years, I have been working mainly with businesses; leaders and organizations.
 Some of them are large Danish corporations.
 Yet, again, this is not something that I have chosen.
 It has just happened that way.

 I am actually a very private person, who is most comfortable and happy in my rubber boots out in the fields at home

 I don’t really work with strategies as to where I should be in five or ten years.
 Some will probably say that I should have a strategy.
 But I just don’t work that way.
 I am here – here and now.